MingBit/PySCNet/log.md

 5) Function details

 29.June
 1) Add other methods to BuildNet module
 2) Add functions details
 3) Upload to PyPI and readdocio

+1.July
+1) Update SINCERA